constant-flow/raspberry-pack/Readme.md

 - Our logo is a remix of the trademark's logo of [Raspberry Pi](http://www.raspberrypi.org)
 - Raspberry-Pack is no official product of Raspberry Pi
-- Next to our licence also check their [Trademark Rules](https://www.raspberrypi.org/trademark-rules/)
+- Next to our license also check their [Trademark Rules](https://www.raspberrypi.org/trademark-rules/)

 ## Your contribution